 - Also, turn on the Wi-Fi button if you would rather connect to Wi-Fi.

 Rebooting is usually one of the first steps to take when encountering an issue on your device.
-It clears your RAM and fixes temporary issues that may be causing the error.
+It clears your RAM and fixes temporary issues causing the error.

 To restart your Android Device, please follow these steps: